EyeEm

-EyeEm (originally Eye'em), pronounced "I am", is a German technology company that provides services related to photography.
+EyeEm (originally Eye'em), pronounced "I am", was a German technology company that provided services related to photography.
 It was co-founded by Florian Meissner, Ramzi Rizk, Gen Sadakane, and Lorenz Aschoff in Berlin in 2011.

-With a community of over 18 million users and 70 million photos as of August 2016, the company uses artificial intelligence to find the images to license to brands, agencies or individuals.
-Eyeem.com and the EyeEm mobile app offer photographers the ability to share photographs and discuss photography.
+With a community of over 18 million users and 70 million photos as of August 2016, the company used artificial intelligence to find the images to license to brands, agencies or individuals.
+Eyeem.com and the EyeEm mobile app offered photographers the ability to share photographs and discuss photography.

 In June 2021, it was acquired by Talenthouse.
 In October 2023, six months after the German company filed for bankruptcy, it was announced that EyeEm had been acquired by Freepik.

+In December 2025, EyeEm announced that the platform would shut down permanently on January 13, 2026.